amalla2002/Turgo/README.md

 * User has their own account
 * Can search up a place and listen to a brief description
-* Can see parks and filter
+* Can see parks, filter and get directions

 **Optional Nice-to-have Stories**

-* Can see flights, being able to select a range of dates for departure, return and how many days you want your trip to be.
+* Can select airports along with a range of dates for arrival, departure and how many days you want your trip to be, along with the hotel.
 Cheapest flight will be presented
+* Can opt into notifications
+* Gets suggestion for notification setting, based on data from previous users

 ### 2. Screen Archetypes

 * Login/Register
     * User has their own account
+    * Can opt into notifications
 * MenuHub
     * Switch tabs
 * Places
-    * Can search up places, go to them and listen to description.
+    * Can search up places, go to them and listen to a brief description
 * Parks
-    * Can see parks and filter by occupancy
+    * Can see parks and filter by occupancy and get directions
+* Flights
+    * Can select airports along with a range of dates for arrival, departure and how many days you want your trip to be, along with the hotel.
+Cheapest flight will be presented
 * Profile
     * Can logout
 ### 3. Navigation

-**Tab Navigation** (Screen to Screen)
+**Tab Navigation**

 * Login/Register
    * MenuHub